Quota restricted subjects

 Enrolling in subjects

-- You do not have the required prerequisite
+- You do not meet the prerequisite;

-- The subject is fully subscribed; or
+- The subject is already fully subscribed; or